Set 1: Command of Evidence (Intermediate)

 • "reasoning that sending the King to heaven would be a reward"

-Why others are wrong: A (Acting (killing) opposes the idea of delay.), C (Guilt is the motive, not the reason for delay.), D (Irrelevant to his decision making.).
+Why others are wrong: A (Acting (killing) opposes the idea of delay.), B (This option is incorrect.), D (Irrelevant to his decision making.).